Staring Down the Brilliant Dream

 Staring Down the Brilliant Dream is a live album by the Indigo Girls, released June 29, 2010.
 "Staring down the brilliant dream" is a line from the lyric of their song "Love of Our Lives".

-The album features contributions from Brandi Carlile, Michelle Malone, Trina Meade, A Fragile Tomorrow, Jill Hennessy, and Julie Wolf.
+The album features contributions from Brandi Carlile, Michelle Malone, Trina Meade, Sean Kelly and Dom Kelly of A Fragile Tomorrow, Jill Hennessy, Common Rotation, and Julie Wolf.